Table of Contents

-Manganese is a component of a number of enzymes and activates a range of others.
-Low level of manganese in body can cause skeletal malformations, and impaired growth and reproductive function.
+Manganese is a component of a number of enzymes, and activates a range of others.
+Low level of manganese in the body can cause skeletal malformations, and impaired growth, and reproductive function.

 Cranberry juice also helps in urinary tract infections as it contain proanthocyanidin or condensed tannins which prevent adhesion of bacteria in tract.
 This allows flushing of bacteria out of the body along with urine.

 Regular drinking of juice for one or more month reduces UTIs episodes.
 Researches indicate it can be used as an adjunctive treatment in UTI.